Ted Wass: Acting

 In 1976, Wass made his Broadway debut in the original Broadway production of Grease, playing Danny Zuko.

-He made his television debut as Danny Dallas on Soap opposite stage veteran Katherine Helmond from 1977 to 1981, filming 101 episodes.
+He made his television debut as Danny Dallas on Soap from 1977 to 1981, filming 101 episodes.
 He appeared on Broadway with his Soap co-star Diana Canova in Neil Simon's They're Playing Our Song.

 Wass starred in Curse of the Pink Panther (1983), one of the post-Peter Sellers films in the franchise, as Detective Sergeant Clifton Sleigh, engaged by Police Chief Dreyfus to track down Inspector Clouseau.

 He played struggling musician Bobby Shelton (who trades his soul — and his family — to become an ill-fated rock star "Billy Wayne") in the black comedy film Oh, God!
 You Devil (1984).
-He played a sports journalist caught up in a murder in female-Tarzan film Sheena (1984), which received five nominations in the Razzie Awards.
+He played a sports journalist caught in a murder in female-Tarzan film Sheena (1984).

-In 1986, he starred in the TV movie Triplecross, directed by David Greene, in which he, Markie Post, and Gary Swanson are cops who receive a huge sum of money from a kidnap victim and become private detectives, competing against each other to solve cases.
-This was intended as a pilot but the series was never picked up.
+In 1986, he starred in the TV movie Triplecross, directed by David Greene.
+This was intended as a television pilot, but the series was never picked up.

 His last acting role was among his most prominent, playing the title character's father in Blossom (1991–1995), a sitcom about a teenage girl with two brothers being brought up by their single father.
+He returned to acting in a similar role in Call Me Kat, which featured callbacks to three different television series Kat (Mayim Bialik) were involved.